-Laureano said that often the alleged abusers are the adult children of the senior, who have a dependent relationship on their elderly parents.
-Scenarios include things like a recently divorced son, or a relative with a substance abuse problem.
-Few elder, single income mom's, dad's or close family members will refuse shelter for an unemployed, homeless relative in need.
+Laureano said that the alleged abusers are often the adult children of the seniors who have a dependent relationship with their elderly parents.
+Scenarios include a recently divorced son or a relative with a substance abuse problem.
+Few elders, single-income moms, dads, or close family members will refuse shelter for an unemployed, homeless relative in need.

 Other examples of mental illness exist.
-For example, an adult child that completes a short-term stay in a psychiatric hospital.
+For example, an adult child completes a short-term stay in a psychiatric hospital.
 But they are later discharged to their mother’s care.
 However, the mother is 89 years old.
-Laureano said that in such cases, fragile seniors often seek protection from the child’s violent temper.
+Laureano said that fragile seniors often seek protection from the child’s violent temper in such cases.

-Domestic violence is another issue, which involves a partner, and takes all forms.
+Domestic violence is another issue involving a partner and takes all forms.
 One example is Bronx resident Carolyn Vonwhervin, who had been married to her husband for 41 years.
-As she described it, his behavior changed, for the worse two years ago.
+As she described it, his behavior worsened two years ago.

-Her husband for all these years was “very kind,” she said.
-But as he aged, he began shouting accusations, and using profanity.
+For all these years, her husband was “very kind,” she said.
+But as he aged, he began shouting accusations and using profanity.
 The tirades worsened.
-Vonwhervin said it would come out of the blue and she had no idea why.
+Vonwhervin said it would come out of the blue, and she had no idea why.
 One day her husband became frustrated.
-So in that case, he punched her in her stomach after he could not find something he was looking for.
+So, in that case, he punched her in her stomach after he could not find something he was looking for.

-Carolyn Vonwhervin said she felt like a lost person, and that nothing like this had ever happened to her before.
+Carolyn Vonwhervin said she felt like a lost person, and nothing like this had ever happened.
 Vonwhervin found SHOPP’s elder abuse Violence Intervention and Prevention program.
-He does so through referrals where the social worker and program director Nereida Muñiz, assisted her in developing a safety plan.
+He does so through referrals where the social worker and program director, Nereida Muñiz, assisted her in developing a safety plan.

 The plan was a borrowed strategy from domestic violence programs.
 And this also included having an idea of where to go if her husband became violent and called 911.
 Muñiz accompanied Vonwhervin to family court to obtain an order of protection and discussed finding safe housing.

 According to Zieff, the words of these women, the abuse is very isolating.
-Social workers in these programs use supportive counseling and listen, but place a priority on physical safety; they say they work from what they refer to as “strengths perspective.”
+Social workers in these programs use supportive counseling and listen but prioritize physical safety; they say they work from the “strengths perspective.”

 Onaitis said clients are asked to talk about the good things in their lives.
 Also, they are interrogated as to any problems they have experienced.
-How would they handle the situation now, as opposed to how they handled these cases in the past is the test.
+The test is how they would handle the situation now, as opposed to how they dealt with these cases in the past.

-They work on self-esteem building, not just calling the police removing the abuser.
+They work on self-esteem building, not just calling the police to remove the abuser.
 So then they can come right back in the door, he said.
 A large part of what these agencies provide is practical assistance.

-Social worker Muñiz stated in the Bronx; she has been able to have senior’s bank accounts restored by the bank when they have reviewed the ATM camera footage.
-Often they have seen it was not the account holder, who is an old customer making the withdrawals.
+Social worker Muñiz stated in the Bronx, she hwasable to have seniors’ bank accounts restored by the bank when they reviewed the ATM camera footage.
+They have often seen it was not the account holder but an old customer making the withdrawals.

 There is a citywide push to combat and the prevention of elder abuse.
-Several non-profit and government organizations in 2009, formed the New York City Elder Abuse Center.
-This is a network that responds and works in partnership in complex elder abuse cases, with expertise.
+Several non-profit and government organizations 2009 formed the New York City Elder Abuse Center.
+This network responds and works in partnership with complex elder abuse cases with expertise.

-The Manhattan District Attorney’s office, in 2010 restructured its elder abuse unit, which now says it prosecutes approximately 700 elder abuse cases every year.
-The district attorney’s offices in both Brooklyn and the Bronx also have elder abuse task forces.
+The Manhattan District Attorney’s office, in 2010, restructured its elder abuse unit, which now says it prosecutes approximately 700 elder abuse cases every year.
+The district attorney’s offices in Brooklyn and the Bronx also have elder abuse task forces.

-The City Council members for the first time were able to choose elder abuse as a topic to make educational pamphlets that they distribute to constituents.
-The information in the brochures provided an informative tone on what elder abuse is, where they could call for help and included the five city-funded agencies in the brochure.
+For the first time, the City Council members could choose elder abuse as a topic to make educational pamphlets that they distribute to constituents.
+The brochures’ information provided an informative tone on what elder abuse is and where they could call for help and included the brochure’s five city-funded agencies.

 Council Member Jessica Lappin said they want people to realize that elder abuse is more common than they think.
-She needs for them to have the strength to report it when it happens to them or someone they may know.
-Lappin has chaired the Council’s Aging Committee, since 2010.
+She needs them to have the strength to report it when it happens to them or someone they may know.
+Lappin has chaired the Council’s Aging Committee since 2010.

-According to Sackman, the formation of a “community watch,” which observes, identifies and reports potential cases of elder abuse, and more public awareness is essential in battling elder abuse in the city.
-She, along with others have requested that the City Council make funding elder abuse programs automatic, rather than being subject to annual contracts.
+According to Sackman, forming a “community watch,” which observes, identifies, and reports potential cases of elder abuse, and more public awareness is essential in battling elder abuse in the city.
+She has also requested that the City Council make funding elder abuse programs automatic rather than being subject to annual contracts.

-Sackman said, is it fair to question the commitment and the money should be in place already.
+Sackman asked if it is fair to question the commitment and if the money should be in place already.
 Lappin said that there is no real opposition to the base-lining of funding.
 Also, she would like to see the Council restore the base-lined status funding.

 She said that everyone realizes the importance of these programs.
 But conflicting priorities remain.
 For example, we need to balance budgets.
-Basically, fiscal reality remains.
-She said, since 2009, the city’s Department for the Aging has seen significant budget cuts.
-And the cuts fell on senior citizen centers, and other programs like Meals on Wheels.
+The fiscal reality remains.
+She said since 2009, the city’s Department for the Aging has seen significant budget cuts.
+And the amounts fell on senior citizen centers and other programs like Meals on Wheels.

 Lappin admitted that it took the hurricane to highlight the importance of these services.
 And he said that Meals on Wheels volunteers carried food up many flights of stairs to seniors.
 These are those who were not generally on their routes.
 But last year, baseline funding was restored to senior centers.

-Zieff continues her work, currently and stated that they were hard-hit by Hurricane Sandy.
-She says they believe they are going to see more exploitation of the elderly and people will be moving in with each other; she said she shudders to think what will occur with that happening.
+Zieff continues her work currently and stated that they were hard-hit by Hurricane Sandy.
+She says they believe they will see more exploitation of the elderly and people will be moving in with each other; she said she shudders to think what will occur with that happening.